GameDevTecnico/cubos/docs/pages/2_features/main.md

-# Feature guide {#features}
+# Feature Guide {#features}

-@brief High-level introduction to design of the **CUBOS.** engine and its features.
+This is a brief introduction to the **CUBOS.** engine and its features.
+Before diving into the documentation of each class and function, it's recommended to read through this guide.

-Before you continue further, here's a quick overview of the engine's design.

 ## Overview

-The **CUBOS.** engine is split into two libraries: @ref core and @ref engine.
+The **CUBOS.** engine is divided into two libraries: @ref core and @ref engine.
-Each is on their own namespace, which corresponds to a sub-folder in the include path.
+Each library has its own namespace, which corresponds to a sub-folder in the include path.

-@ref core provides platform abstraction, containers and utilities, as well as the @ref core-ecs "ECS" module. @ref engine builds on top of @ref core and provides higher-level features, such as rendering and collisions.
+@ref core provides platform abstraction, containers, utilities, and the
+@ref core-ecs "ECS" module. @ref engine builds on top of @ref core and provides higher-level features such as rendering and collisions.

+The core library is divided into modules, each of which covers a specific area of functionality.
+For example, graphics-related functionality is on the
+@ref cubos::core::gl namespace, under the include path `cubos/core/gl`.

+The engine library is divided into plugins, each of which extends the engine's functionality in some way.
+You'll learn more about plugins below.
+For each plugin, there is a corresponding directory in the include path.
+Categories of plugins are also divided into sub-folders, with their own namespaces.

+### Tooling

+Other than the core and engine libraries, the project also contains *Quadrados* and *Tesseratos*. *Quadrados* is a CLI tool which contains utilities used during game development. *Tesseratos* is our in-house editor, which is still in its early stages of development.

 ## Learn more

-Each of the following pages provides a high-level description of a feature of the engine.
-It's recommended to read through these first before diving into documentation of each class and function.
+The following guides explain basic concepts of the engine.
+Its recommend to read through these first to understand the overall principles and only then dive into the documentation of each class and function.

 - @subpage features-ecs - @copybrief features-ecs
 - @subpage features-plugins - @copybrief features-plugins